-"I am Harry Oldman and this is Evina, Princesspinkcat, Goopy, Zany, Bebop and Rocky.
-We are going on a quest to find out where the cogs came from."
+"This is Evina, Pink, Goopy, Zany, and Simeon.
+I am taking them on a quest to find out where the cogs came from."

-"Well as a matter of fact, I have.
-Where we come from, there are lots of cogs."
+"Well, as a matter of fact, I have.
+Where we come from there are lots of cogs."

 "And just where might that be?"